Relations with Malta

 - Malta has much to offer the Alliance as its partnership with NATO develops.
 The country has special expertise in international maritime law, diplomatic studies and search and rescue, as well as in Arabic culture and language training.

-- Malta participates in NATO’s Science for Peace and Security (SPS) Programme.
-The country has hosted advanced research workshops and Maltese scientists have been part of SPS projects related to undersea fibre optic cables and quantum computing, among other topics.
+- Malta participates in NATO’s Science for Peace and Security (SPS) Programme, and has played a leading role in activities in the fields of advanced technology and cyber defence.
+Maltese scientists have been actively involved in research and development projects focusing on quantum communications and computing, among other topics.